-How to improve: Plan your communication activities.
-For example, the project sponsor and project manager could review the project charter in the kick-off meeting.
-Bill could periodically review the charter with his project team to ensure that the team is aligned with the original intent of the project.
+How to improve: Things pop up in projects and people want to know if it's in scope.
+At moments like these, project managers should review the charter with the project team to ensure that the team is aligned with the original intent of the project.

 Some project managers email the project documents to all stakeholders including the project schedule, budget, process improvement plans, weekly status reports, project risks, and stakeholder analysis, to name a few.
 What do you think the stakeholders do?
-Yes, most ignore the massive amounts of email, sometimes missing critical information.
+Yes, most ignore the email and miss critical information.

 We all develop habits, some good and some bad.
-Some project managers fall into the habit of communicating in only one or two ways such as email and weekly project meetings.
+Are you one of those people who largely communicates in only one or two ways such as email and phone.

 How to improve: Use a wider variety of communication channels including but not limited to:

 Also, have more face-to-face communication when possible.
 This allows you to improve communication.
 How?
-Body language and facial expressions can greatly enhance the understanding between you and your audience.
+Body language and facial expressions can greatly enhance the understanding between you and your stakeholders.

-Jovial Julie thinks people should naturally pick up on things in her projects.
-She jokes, “Why should I have to be the one to carry the burden of communication?
+Jovial Julie thinks people should understand things through osmosis.
+She jokes, “Why should I have to be the one to carry the communication burden?
 We have professionals on my teams.
-I’ve got other project management responsibilities to handle.”
+I’ve got more important project management responsibilities to take care of.”
 Really?

 How to improve: Be intentional about your communication.
 Develop and execute your communication plan.
 Periodically, review and update the plan.
 Ask for feedback from your stakeholders on how you can improve your communication.

 How often have you attended a project meeting and left mumbling—what’s was that all about?
 Many meetings are a complete waste of time.
 Why?
-Little thought was put into planning the meeting.
+Little thought in the planning.